Father Stu: Plot

 Stu applies to the seminary and is rejected at first, but he appeals the decision and is accepted.
 By this point, Ham and Jacob are also in the seminary.
 Ham is a reliable friend; Jacob is something of a rival.

 One day while playing basketball, Stu falls and is unable to get up on his own.
 He is diagnosed with inclusion body myositis, a rare muscular disease similar to Lou Gehrig's disease, and the prognosis is grim.
 Stu is angry with God but decides his suffering is a gift that draws him closer to Christ's suffering, and he continues in the seminary with difficulty.
 Carmen, now engaged to another man, visits Stu and supports his vocation.

 As time passes, Stu begins losing the use of his hands.
 The rector tells Stu that he cannot be ordained, citing his inability to celebrate the Sacraments.
 He moves back to Montana with his parents, who care for him as his muscles decay, his weight increases, and he loses the ability to live independently.
 His father, meanwhile, attends Alcoholics Anonymous, where he admits that he feels partly responsible for his son's condition by his neglect and absence.

-Parishioners from Stu and Carmen's church in California petitioned the Diocese of Helena to ordain him.
+Parishioners from Stu and Carmen's church in California petition the Diocese of Helena to ordain him.
 The bishop agrees, and Stu is ordained with Carmen, Ham, and his parents in attendance.
 He begins ministry in Montana and quickly develops relationships with people.
 Stu is later confined to a skilled nursing facility, where he continues his ministry and people flock to see him daily.

 Jacob visits him during confession and admits that he never felt capable of becoming a priest and only pursued it to please his father.
 Stu assures him that there are other ways to serve God and he should not feel pressured to do something he isn't called to do.
 Jacob thanks him, saying his goodbyes as he senses it will be the last time.
 Stu dies at the age of 50.
 The closing credits show photos of the real-life Stu as a child, young adult, seminarian and priest.